Integration of Gender Perspective in NATO's Work

 The UNSCR 1325 has four fundamental pillars to implementing the work on women peace and security:

 - Prevention – All efforts should be implemented to prevent violations of men and women’s human rights.
 Efforts can include preventing gender-based sexual violence, prosecute offenders of sexual violence and strengthen legal support for women’s rights.

 - Protection – Since armed conflict affects men, women, boys and girls differently, they may need different sorts of protection.

 - Participation – Women and men should participate on equal terms in all levels of the peace process, in the post-conflict work and before, during and after the conflict.
 At the moment, this is rarely the case and women often have less influence than men in these processes.
 The results of the misrepresentation of women in peace processes is that their rights often are overlooked in the post-conflict work.

 - Relief & Recovery – Gender-sensitive humanitarian programming needs to be considered during and after disasters/crises.
 Special attention should be directed to the communities with the most vulnerable situations, which includes but not limited to, women and children who are displaced, persons with disabilities, and the needs of women transitioning during the Demobilisation, Disarmament and Reintegration (DDR) process.

-The UNSCR 1325 states that the method to achieve protection, prevention and participation is through gender mainstreaming of all activities.
-This means that a gender perspective should be used in all activities in order to address the whole population (men, women, boys and girls).
+The UNSCR 1325 identifies that the method to achieve protection, prevention and participation is through integration of gender perspective in all activities in order to address the whole population (men, women, boys and girls).

-Currently, there are ten resolutions on the topic of Women, Peace and Security.
+Currently, there are eleven resolutions on the topic of WPS.
 The landmark resolution 1325 came in 2000 but the progress with the implementation was slow.
-Nine more resolutions have been adopted since 2008 to promote the implementation of the founding UNSCR 1325.
+Ten related resolutions have been adopted since 2008 to promote the implementation of the founding UNSCR 1325.